TOP

 Contact Us

-Day 1: Mon: Arrive Bamako Arrive at any time.
+Day 1: Mon Arrive Bamako Arrive at any time.
 You are met at the airport and transferred to your hotel.
-Overnight in Bamako at Azalai Grand Hotel.
-Meal(s) Included: None Day 2: Tue: Bamako Today you will explore . .
+Overnight in Bamako at Azala Grand Hotel.
+Meal(s) Included: None Day 2: Tue Bamako Today, you will . .

 Country: Mali